 We have followed with interest the efforts of the Chwele Task Group to build a framework to develop a meaningful partnership with Chwele (Kenya) Yearly Meeting.
 Friends from both yearly meetings are in communication, and hope to be able to have some intervisitation in 2014.
+Support from staff has been very helpful this year as we work toward positive changes.

 Deborah Wood, clerk